fake-useragent/fake-useragent/README.rst

 ``fake-useragent`` store collected data at your os temp dir, like ``/tmp``

-if you want to update saved database just
+if you want to update saved database just:

 .. code-block:: python